ycdxsb/PocOrExp_in_Github/2022/README.md

 - [https://github.com/Pear1y/CVE-2022-0540-RCE](https://github.com/Pear1y/CVE-2022-0540-RCE) :  ![starts](https://img.shields.io/github/stars/Pear1y/CVE-2022-0540-RCE.svg) ![forks](https://img.shields.io/github/forks/Pear1y/CVE-2022-0540-RCE.svg)

 ## CVE-2022-0537
- The MapPress Maps for WordPress plugin before 2.73.13 allows a high privileged user to bypass the DISALLOW_FILE_EDIT and DISALLOW_FILE_MODS settings and upload arbitrary files to the site through the &quot;ajax_save&quot; function.
+ The MapPress Maps for WordPress plugin before 2.73.13 allows a high privileged user to bypass the DISALLOW_FILE_EDIT and DISALLOW_FILE_MODS settings and upload arbitrary files to the site through the "ajax_save" function.
 The file is written relative to the current 's stylesheet directory, and a .php file extension is added.
 No validation is performed on the content of the file, triggering an RCE vulnerability by uploading a web shell.
 Further the name parameter is not sanitized, allowing the payload to be uploaded to any directory to which the server has write access.